 Olanzapine blocks serotonin receptors more strongly than dopamine receptors, which is a proposed mechanism for effects on negative symptoms in schizophrenia.
 Anticholinergic effect due to muscarinic blocking and lower affinity for dopamine receptors may account for the decreased incidence of extrapyramidal symptoms seen with this drug.
-Effect on prolactin levels is minimal.
+The effect on prolactin levels is minimal.

 Pharmacokinetics of the drug

 The pharmacokinetics of olanzapine is linear and dose-proportional within the approved dosage range.
-Mean half-life of the in healthy individuals is 33 hours, ranging from 21 to 54 hours.
+The mean half-life of the in healthy individuals is 33 hours, ranging from 21 to 54 hours.
 The mean apparent plasma clearance is 26 liters in an hour.
-Smokers and men have a higher clearance of olanzapine when compared to nonsmokers and women, and age can also play a role (elimination of olanzapine can be slower in elderly).
+Smokers and men have a higher clearance of olanzapine when compared to nonsmokers and women, and age can also play a role (elimination of olanzapine can be slower in the elderly).

 The drug is well absorbed after oral administration (not influenced by food) with peak plasma levels occurring after 5-8 hours.
 Plasma levels have a correlation with therapeutic effect, although the onset of antipsychotic effects can be seen after 1-2 weeks of treatment.

 Olanzapine is highly protein bound, predominantly to albumin (90%) and α1-acid-glycoprotein (77%).
-Pharmacodynamic interactions can occur between olanzapine and alcohol, but also olanzapine and imipramine, which imply that patients should avoid operating hazardous equipment or driving a vehicle while experiencing the short term effects of these combinations.
+Pharmacodynamic interactions can occur between olanzapine and alcohol, but also olanzapine and imipramine, which imply that patients should avoid operating hazardous equipment or driving a vehicle while experiencing the short-term effects of these combinations.

 Metabolism of olanzapine